 The Anthropologie Group consists of the Anthropologie, Bhldn and Terrain brands.
-As of April 30, 2017, we operated 225 Anthropologie Group stores, of which 201 were located in the United States, 13 were located in Canada and 11 were located in Europe.
-For the three months ended April 30, 2017, we opened one new Anthropologie Group store, and we closed one store, both located in the United States.
-Total store selling square footage increased 6.8% over the prior year period to 1.7 million square feet driven mainly by the opening of expanded format stores.
+As of July 31, 2017, we operated 225 Anthropologie Group stores, of which 201 were located in the United States, 13 were located in Canada and 11 were located in Europe.
+For the six months ended July 31, 2017, we opened one new Anthropologie Group store, and we closed one store, both located in the United States.
+Total store selling square footage increased 5.9% over the prior year period to 1.7 million square feet driven mainly by the opening of expanded format stores.
 The Anthropologie Group operates websites and mobile applications in North America and Europe that capture the spirit of its brands by offering a similar yet broader selection of merchandise as found in its stores.
 The Anthropologie brand offers registry services through its website and mobile application and in all of its stores throughout the United States, allowing our customers to create gift registries for any occasion.
 In addition, the brand offers catalogs in North America and Europe that market select merchandise, most of which is also available in Anthropologie brand stores.
 Merchandise at the Anthropologie brand is tailored to sophisticated and contemporary women aged 28 to 45.
-Product assortment includes women's casual apparel and accessories, intimates, shoes, beauty, home furnishings and a diverse array of gifts and decorative items.
+Product assortment includes women's casual apparel and accessories, intimates, shoes, home furnishings, a diverse array of gifts and decorative items and beauty.
 The Bhldn brand emphasizes every element that contributes to a wedding.
 The Bhldn brand offers a curated collection of heirloom quality wedding gowns, bridesmaid frocks, party dresses, assorted jewelry, headpieces, footwear, lingerie and decorations.
 The Terrain brand is designed to appeal to women and men interested in a creative and sophisticated outdoor living and gardening experience.
 Merchandise includes lifestyle home, garden and outdoor living products, antiques, live plants, flowers, wellness products and accessories.
-We plan to open additional Anthropologie Group stores, which will include all Anthropologie Group brands and allow us to present an expanded assortment of products in certain categories such as petites, jewelry and accessories, footwear, intimates, beauty and home furnishings.
-The Anthropologie Group's North American and European Retail segment net sales accounted for approximately 39.4% and 1.5% of consolidated net sales, respectively, for the three months ended April 30, 2017, compared to 40.0% and 1.4%, respectively, for the comparable period in fiscal 2017.
+We plan to open additional Anthropologie Group stores, some of which may be expanded format stores that include multiple Anthropologie Group brands and that allow us to present an expanded assortment of products in certain categories such as petites, jewelry and accessories, footwear, intimates, beauty and home furnishings.
+The Anthropologie Group's North American and European Retail segment net sales accounted for approximately 39.6% and 1.6% of consolidated net sales, respectively, for the six months ended July 31, 2017, compared to 39.7% and 1.5%, respectively, for the comparable period in fiscal 2017.